-- "Disable a Node with cxfs_admin" on page 258 - "Enable a Node with cxfs_admin" on page 258 - "Enable or Disable CXFS Kernel Membership (cmsd) for the Local Node" on page 262 - "Forced CXFS Shutdown: Revoke Membership of Local Node" on page 321
+- "Disable a Node with cxfs_admin" on page 258 - "Enable a Node with cxfs_admin" on page 258 - "Enable or Disable CXFS Kernel Membership (cmsd) for the Local Node" on page 262 - "Forced CXFS Shutdown: Revoke Membership of Local Node" on page 323

-Restart the Cluster In an Orderly Fashion
+Bring Up the Cluster In an Orderly Fashion

-SGI recommends that you do the following to restart the cluster in an orderly fashion if you have previously taken the entire cluster down for maintenance or because of server instability.
+SGI recommends that you do the following to bring up the cluster in an orderly fashion if you have previously taken the entire cluster down for maintenance or because of server instability.
 This procedure assumes all nodes have been disabled.

-1. Restart CXFS services (using the CXFS GUI or cxfs_admin) for the potential metadata servers.
-Do the following for each potential metadata server if you are using the cxfs_admin command:
+1. Enable CXFS services (using the CXFS GUI or cxfs_admin) for the potential metadata servers.
+Do the following for each potential metadata server if you are using the cxfs admin command:

-cxfs_admin:clustername> enable node:admin1_nodename cxfs_admin:clustername> enable node:admin2_nodename ...
+''' cxfs_admin:clustername> enable node:admin1_nodename cxfs_admin:clustername> enable node:admin2_nodename '''

-2. Restart CXFS services on the client-only tiebreaker node:
+2. Enable CXFS services on the client-only tiebreaker node:

-cxfs_admin:clustername> enable node:tiebreaker_nodename
+'''

+cxfs_admin: clustername> enable node: tiebreaker_nodename

+'''

-3. Restart CXFS services on the remaining client-only nodes:
+3. Enable CXFS services on the remaining client-only nodes:

+'''

-cxfs_admin:clustername> enable node:client1_nodename cxfs_admin:clustername> enable node:client2_nodename ...
+cxfs_admin:clustername> enable node:client1_nodename

+cxfs_admin:clustername> enable node:client2_nodename

+...

+'''